Inside LA - The Los Angeles Lowdown

 Crime Seen: The Barclay Hotel

 The Barclay Hotel is, more or less, right in the navel area of the dark underbelly of downtown Los Angeles.The Hotel Cecil has become famous in the last few years, reaching a peak in 2021 with the Netflix mini-series The Vanishing at the Cecil Hotel.
 However the Barclay has just as dark a history as the Cecil, although it’s often over-looked.
-Like its famous neighbor on Main Street, the establishment has been home to several serial killers and, unfortunately, been the site of numerous suicides, deadly accidents, murders and unexplained deaths.
+Like its famous neighbor on Main Street, the establishment has been a home to several serial killers and, unfortunately, the site of numerous suicides, deadly accidents, murders and unexplained deaths.
 Unlike the Cecil though, the Barclay has had an even more precipitous fall from grace, in that, incredible as it may seem, it was once the finest hotel in LA!

 Early Years of the Barclay Hotel

 The Barclay Hotel opened in 1897 as the Van Nuys Hotel, named after its owner, Isaac Newton Van Nuys.
 If you’re from LA you’ll recognize the name ‘Van Nuys’ from the boulevard and town of the same name, located in the San Fernando Valley.
 Van Nuys was part-owner of a 60,000 acre ranch there (the entire southern half of the valley, the lands of the old Mission San Fernando), which he and his partner later sold to build homes (in the largest property sale in the city’s history).
 His partner was his brother-in-law, James Boon Lankershim, who built the San Fernando Building across the street.